 Once the beginner projects are pretty much done and dusted, it’s time to move on to slightly bigger and better stuff.
 The intermediate projects include stuff like the chatting application, the text-based role-playing game, the supermarket billing software, or the email client software.
 These projects are slightly more complex and require some time investment before they can be completed.
 Projects like the food ordering system, the airline reservation system, the electricity billing system, or the student management system can be done next.
 These have requirements that are mostly tailored made for different situations, hence it might require some research.

-However, if you face problems with any of the above projects, our online java tutors are always ready to help you.
+However, if you face problems with any of the above projects, or you need help with your java homework, our experts are always ready to help you.

 It is only with intense practice can one become a good programmer.
 However good you are, no one will be convinced about your skills unless you can show off a practical demonstration of the same.
 Nothing’s better than getting started with a few simple Java projects for beginners to show that you have some hold over the “mechanics” of the language.